 We are going to install Kali Linux to automatically create file system snapshots during apt operations so we can rollback the system after botched upgrades.

 Btrfs is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features such as pooling, snapshots, checksums, and integrated multi-device spanning.
 In particular, the snapshot support is what makes Btrfs attractive for Kali installations on bare metal.
 Virtualization solutions such as VMWare and Virtualbox provide their own snapshotting functionality and using btrfs in those environments is not really required.
-Please note that the below procedure will not work in VirtualBox as grub fails to install in a btrfs volume in VBox.

 The snapshotting strategy of this walkthrough centres around a tool called “apt-btrfs-snapshot” from the Ubuntu repositories, which is a wrapper around “apt”.
 This wrapper transparently hooks into the apt workflow and automatically creates snapshots before and after any apt operation.
 This neat little feature allows to easily rollback a system after a botched upgrade.